rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 Whoever keeps a command will know no evil thing, and the wise heart will know the proper time and the just way. ^0805

-For there is a time and a way for everything, although man’s trouble lies heavy on him. ^0806
+For there is a time and a way for everything, although man's trouble lies heavy on him. ^0806

 For he does not know what is to be, for who can tell him how it will be? ^0807